 I have been a Canon shooter for as many years as I care to remember.
-Bodies like the T90 in the days of FD manual focus lenses to EOS 1vHS in my last days of film photography.
+Started with bodies like the T90 in the days of FD manual focus lenses to the EOS 1vHS (had two of them) in my last days of film photography.

-I moved over to digital photography in 2004 when I changed one of my EOS 1vHS bodies for an EOS 1D Mark II – still one of the best digital bodies I have used.
-During 2004 both film and digital cameras were used and then towards the end of 2004 I replaced my other 1vHS with an EOS 1Ds Mark II, which is a full frame digital body that is still used today together with two EOS 1D Mark IV bodies which are lightning fast in frame capture speed.
-About 80 per cent of my images are captured with the 1D Mark IV’s but the 1Ds Mark II, a full frame camera, is great for landscapes.
-Two EOS 1DX Mark II’s, full frame bodies, have now replaced the 1Ds Mark II and the 1D mark IV’s.
-In fact they such good action cameras that I find myself using them most of the time now.
+I moved over to digital photography in 2004 when I changed one of my EOS 1vHS bodies for an EOS 1D Mark II – still one of my favourite digital bodies I have used – and to think it was only 8MP.
+During 2004 both film and digital cameras were used.
+Then towards the end of 2004 I replaced my other 1vHS with an EOS 1Ds Mark II, which was a full frame digital body with excellent image quality, but needed to be used at low ISO’s.

-I have added an EOS 5DsR, a remarkable 50MP body, to the line-up.
-This is principally for landscapes but I have achieved some really good bird images with it.
-It is my first non 1D series bodies ever.
-Must say I still prefer the solid feel and controls of the 1D Series bodies especially the duplication of controls in the vertical mode.
+I added an EOS 5DsR, a remarkable 50MP body, to the line-up.
+This is used principally for landscapes but I have achieved some really good bird images with it.
+It is my first non 1D series body ever.
+Must say, I still prefer the solid feel and controls of the 1D Series bodies especially the duplication of controls in the vertical mode.